k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22a_broadway_summary_exercise_solution.md

 ![image](images/exam_0.PNG)

-**Step 2 - Create an LU and Make the Data Modifications a Customer Population**
+**Step 2 - Create an LU and Make the Data Modifications on a Customer Population**

 **Question 2a:**